-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 The Dublin Evening Telegraph reported in 1922 that she received eight briefs.

-But she, herself, was doubtful about her reception in such a male dominated world.
+But she, herself, was doubtful about her reception in such a male-dominated world.

-She told a Daily Mail representative: "I'm not at all certain that the first women barristers will succeed in making a living at the Bar.
+She told a Daily Mail representative: "I'm not at all certain that the first women barristers will succeed in making a living at the bar.

 "Legal friends advised me to devote myself to conveyancing, which does not require attendance at the courts, but I felt that the first woman barrister should practise, if possible, to prepare the way for those who will follow."

-She was nominally on the circuit but, Cormac Moore points out that it was very difficult to make a living at the bar, whether you were a man or a woman.
+She was nominally on the circuit but, Mr Moore points out that it was very difficult to make a living at the bar, whether you were a man or a woman.

 She seemed to have struggled to find work, and her last listing in Thoms Law Directory was in 1931.